DRMacIver/notebook/ideas.md

 * [ ] Abstract models as toy worlds
 * [ ] Why I am not a utilitarian
 * [ ] Probability lower bounds and disaster planning
-* [ ] Group responsibilities are not the aggregate of individual ones
-* [ ] Touch starvation is widespread and very bad
 * [ ] The candle writing exercise
 * [ ] Experiments in phenomenal consciousness
 * [ ] "How are you so productive?" (answer: It's a depression coping strategy )